 I really enjoyed this latest offering from Matt Gerdts.
 This time out, the 'additional' actions cost more than just a coin - they cost one of your important assets: a ship.
 It makes for a more limited game and is better for it.
 Also, I really like the smooth phasing and ramping of costs - I even think the market works just fine.
 I imagine this game doesn't offer too many strategy lanes, but still, it is very tight and smart.
 Certainly true that experienced players will lose because of seating order or any one (minor) misplay.
 It's a knife walk.
 Perhaps too tight?
 Need more plays to tell.

 It's a brain burner for sure and has a few quirks - feels like it could be a king maker.
-Hate the plastic coins and the entire board is upside down (top of the board is actually south).
-But for all that, it has an extremely nice play - quite smooth with actions that are fairly straight forward yet give a huge range of possibilities (thus the brain burning).
+Hate the plastic coins and the entire board is confusing due to the odd geography of the canal.
+But for all that, it has an extremely nice play concept - quite smooth with actions that are fairly straight forward yet give a huge range of possibilities (thus the brain burning).
 Difficult to predict how to invest your money and you can make some bad moves early that are difficult to overcome.
 Anyhow, still really enjoyed it!

 Exceedingly well designed and presented game.
 Perfect components, wonderfully simple in mechanics.
 Love the way the game unfolds as you play - and quite different each time too given the variety of start configurations.
 Fast, friendly with a well integrated theme - just a great game!
 Not sure on endurance over many plays, but so far, it's holding up well.